Publication Date: 03/30/2020

 Abbott’s product security and quality teams are working closely with our chip suppliers to determine if any other devices that use BLE components similar to those named in the advisory could be affected.
 There are currently no known exploits of Abbott products related to SweynTooth.

 Abbott is providing the list below to assist customers in identifying Abbott products that use BLE components potentially vulnerable to SweynTooth.
-The list below is subject to change based on updated information related to impacted BLE components, BLE manufacturer actions and additional product evaluation.
+The list below is subject to change based on updated information2 related to impacted BLE components, BLE manufacturer actions and additional product evaluation.

 Abbott has confirmed that Confirm RxTM is using one of the SweynTooth vulnerable components.